Since the one-year MBA was popularized in Europe sixty years ago, people have been asking: is a one-year MBA as good as a two-year program?

 Watch Hult students talk about why they chose a one-year MBA program.

-Make the most of what your career has to offer with a Masters in International Business from Hult.
-To learn more, take a look at our blog From rock star to MBA student: An interview with Nimmer Khokhar, or give your employability a huge boost with an MBA in international business.
-Download a brochure or get in touch today to find out how Hult can help you to explore everything about the business world, the future, and yourself.
+Give your career a huge boost with an MBA from Hult.
+For more inspiration, take a look at our blog From rock star to MBA student: An interview with Nimmer Khokhar, or discover a day in the life of a Hult masters student in San Francisco.
+Download a brochure or get in touch today to find out how Hult can help you explore everything about the business world, the future, and yourself.